-STX’s Disaster Thriller ‘Greenland’ Adds David Denman To Its Line Up
+STX’s Disaster Thriller, ‘Greenland’, Adds David Denman To Its Line Up

 Geeks Worldwide state that Greenland was previously in production with District 9‘s director Neill Blomkamp and Captain America actor Chris Evans.
 However, that has changed since the movie was originally developed.

-Now, Ric Roman Waugh, who helmed Angel Has Fallen, also starring Gerald Bulter, will take on a directorial position, according to The Hollywood Reporter.
-Previously Waugh also produced, wrote, and directed the drama, Shot Caller, which starred Game of Thrones actor Nikolaj Coster-Waldau,
+Now, Ric Roman Waugh, who helmed Angel Has Fallen, also starring Gerald Butler, will take on a directorial position, according to The Hollywood Reporter.
+Previously, Waugh also produced, wrote, and directed the drama, Shot Caller, which starred Game of Thrones actor Nikolaj Coster-Waldau,

 The screenplay for Greenland was written by Chris Sparling, with Mitchell LaFortune doing revisions.
 Greenland will be produced by Thunder Road Films’ Basil Iwanyk (Sicario, John Wick, A Star is Born).